-We derive a sense of belonging from the friendships we have in our life.
-To have problems, or a general lack, in that area of our life can easily lead to feeling lonely.
+We derive a sense of belonging from the friendships we have in our lives.
+To have problems, or a general lack, with that area of our lives can easily lead to feeling lonely.

 When we move to a foreign country, we also tend to add a lot of pressure on ourselves to have our new lives immediately figured out and Instagram-worthy.

 Sometimes that pressure comes unintentionally from those that haven’t lived in a foreign country and don’t know how long it realistically takes to settle in.